 What happens if I am pulled over for drunk driving?

-Once you are pulled over under suspicion of drunk driving, an officer will usually ask you to perform a field sobriety test.
+Once you are pulled over for suspicion of drunk driving, an officer will usually ask you to perform a field sobriety test.
 This usually consists of tasks that will allow the officer to observe your level of physical or cognitive impairment.
 You may be required to walk heel to toe in a straight line or recite the alphabet forward and backward.
 Though you do have the right to refuse, refusing to participate in a field sobriety test is generally fruitless because the officer will simply request that you submit to chemical testing.
 This may include a breathalyzer test, which an officer can do on the scene, and blood and urine tests, which must be performed at a medical facility.
 You are required to submit to such testing should an officer ask, and refusal to participate in chemical testing can result in a suspension of your driver’s license for one to three years even if you are found not be under the influence of drugs and alcohol.
 Depending on the circumstances, refusal to submit to the testing can yield a higher penalty than the drunk driving conviction itself.
 These “implied consent” laws rest on the assumption that if you have undertaken the responsibility of driving a car, then you have given consent to be tested for your ability to drive that vehicle safely.

 Sentencing for drunk driving is largely dependent on an offender’s history of drunk driving and whether or not the offense resulted in an injury to any other person or property.
 Individuals convicted of drunk driving may face fines, jail time, driver’s license suspension and mandatory participation in an alcohol treatment program.
 Recently, courts have been increasingly using “certified ignition interlock devices,” which detect whether alcohol is present in the driver’s system each time he or she wants to start the car.
 The device prevents the car from starting if any alcohol is detected.
 The convicted driver must pay to have the device installed and also pay for the monitoring of the device monthly.